Malaysian Palm Oil Exports Performance to Europe Region

-From January to July 2021, Malaysian palm oil export to the Europe region was recorded at 1,008,364 MT, a decrease of 253,015 MT or by 20% from 1,261,379 MT recorded during the same period of 2020.
-The main reason for the drop was due tightening supply of palm oil, due to lowered production caused by labour shortages, and lower demand from the food manufacturing and logistic issues, as a result of Covid-19 pandemic restriction measures.
+From January to August 2021, Malaysian palm oil export to the Europe region was recorded at 1,130,658 MT, a decrease of 329,878 MT or by 22.6% from 1,460,536 MT recorded during the same period of 2020.
+The main reason for the drop was due a combination of tightening supply of palm oil as lower production caused by labour shortages and lower demand from the food manufacturing and logistic issues, as a result of Covid-19 pandemic restriction measures.
 Another reason for the drop is due to lower demand in the biofuels sector, in which demand is shifting towards advanced biofuels in lieu of conventional biofuels as a result of RED II regulations.
-Netherlands, Italy and Sweden are the three biggest destinations of Malaysian palm oil in the EU, with the three countries maintained their ranking.
+Netherlands, Italy and Sweden are the three biggest destinations of Malaysian palm oil in the EU.
 In Italy, consumption of palm oil is practically the same as the newly opened biofuels plants went into full operation to fulfil compulsory blending mandates this year.
 This plant has the capacity to process 750,000 MT of vegetable oils and waste fats and oils on annual basis.

 Breakdown of MPO Exports (MT)

-Exports of CPO and CPO certified by ISCC and RSPO into the Europe was the biggest component of Malaysian palm oil exports to Europe, comprising of 47.5% of the total.
-Higher uptakes are recorded mostly into Netherlands, Spain and Italy where palm oil is utilized in the energy sector.
+Exports of CPO and CPO certified palm oil (RSPO and ISCC certified) into the EU continue to be the biggest component of Malaysian palm oil exports to Europe, comprising 47.4% of the total.
+Higher uptakes are recorded mostly into Netherlands, Germany and Italy where palm oil is utilized in the energy sector.
 One of the reasons for the lower exports of Malaysian palm oil was shifting market demand in the energy sector, where the biofuels industry are shifting towards advanced and waste-based biofuels.
 Due to this reason, palm oil mill effluent (POME) exports from Malaysia are increasing in lieu of CPO and biodiesel.
 Another reason for the drop was due to competition from Indonesia since they changed their export duty structure for refined products.
 This is addition to the discounts given by Indonesian suppliers as according to industry sources, Indonesian suppliers have been aggressively offering discounted prices of their refined products in the European market, thus reducing the intake of supplies from Malaysia.
 Additionally, the supply situation in Malaysia had also contributed to the lower imports, in which shortage of labour that led to lower production.